sormuras/command-line-interface/README.md

 specifying how to transform the strings into argument values.

-There are two pre-defined schemas, a record based schema that uses convention oven configuration and an options based schema that offer a programmatic API.
+There are two pre-defined schemas, a record based schema that uses convention oven configuration and an options based schema that offers a programmatic API.

 ## Record based schema